 The ISA Founders and Directors

-ISA was founded by three North American Buddhist clergy who have together pursued Shugendo training in Japan.
-Two of our board members are Shingon ajari, and have additionally received Ein Horyu denbo kanjo and dento (lineage tranmission).
+ISA was founded by three North American Buddhist clergy who have pursued Shugendo training in Japan.
+Two board members are Shingon ajari and have also received Ein Horyu denbo kanjo and dento, lineage transmission.
 Click below to learn more.

 Become a Member